 Select the populations/communities you intend to reach immediately upon Roster acceptance.
-Eligible populations/communities include:
+Populations/communities include (but are not limited to):

 - Early Childhood (0-3 years old)

-- Grades Pre-K 2
+- Grades PreK-2

 - Grades 3-5

 - Middle School (6-8 grade)

 - High School (9-12 grade)

-- Out of School Time

 - Veterans/Military

 - Creative Aging (Older Adults)

 - People Experiencing Incarceration/Re-entry

 - People with Disabilities (Includes people with cognitive, social/emotional, and/or physical disabilities.)

 - People from the LGBTQ+ community

 - People experiencing Homelessness

 - English Language Learners

 - Educators

 - Other Population/Community (please explain)

-Attach evidence of your Experience, Training, and/or Professional Development as a Teaching Artist with your selected Populations/Communities and Arts Discipline.
+Attach evidence of your experience, training, and/or professional development as a Teaching Artist with your selected populations/communities and arts discipline.
 Submit at least one example that reflects your expertise and knowledge of the selected art discipline(s).
 Submit at least one example demonstrating your ability to teach the selected populations/communities.
-Examples may include (but are not limited to) a resume, artist biography, Curricula Vitae, certificates of completion, letters of support, and/or a sample portfolio
+Examples may include (but are not limited to) a resume, artist biography, Curricula Vitae, certificates of completion, letters of support, and/or a sample portfolio.